2DOGZZzz/Final-Codetribe-bootcamp-Assessment-/README.md

-this is a web application that displays a results summary components where in which there is no interaction, just a web application demostrating my skills learne throughout a bootcamp programme with the application
+this is a web application that displays a results summary components where in which there is no interaction, just a web application demostrating my skills learned throughout a bootcamp programme with the application